College-Run Races

 Late boating from slip-ways within Start Marshalling Area (definition: Rule 11.a) 5 seconds

-Overtaking before Men's Top Finish Disqualification
+Overtaking before Top Finish (Green Dragon Bridge)

 Deliberate impedance of a faster crew (definition: Rule 13.c) Race for time only